 The Gimballed Limb Observer of Air Radiance in the Atmosphere (GLORIA) is an aircraft-based infrared limb imager.
-It is a Michelson interferometer with a 2D detector array, spectral coverage from 770 to 1400 cm^{-1} and spectral sampling of

-- 5 up to 0.0625 cm^{-1} (Riese et al. (2014); Friedl-Vallon et al. (2014)).
-It is carried aboard the Russian M55 Geophysica or German HALO research aircraft, and is generally intended to look to the side of the aircraft, but can pivot horizontally so that the angle between aircraft heading and observation direction can be changed from 45° to 135°.
-The limb observation setup naturally allows high vertical resolution (up to approximately 200 m) and, with a proper trade-off between spectral resolution and measurement time, a high density of vertical profiles sampled along-track.
-The pivoting allows to look at the same air mass - 10 from several points along the flight path and use tomography to improve resolution in the horizontal direction perpendicular to the flight path.
-Best results with tomographic retrievals are achieved, however, when the aircraft flies in a path close to circular (hexagonal flight paths are used in practice, so that the aircraft could fly straight most of the time) of around 400 km in diameter, and GLORIA observes the air masses in the middle from many directions (Ungermann et al., 2011).
-A horizontal resolution down to 25 km in both directions can be achieved this way.
-As any limb observer, GLORIA can only provide tangent point - 15 data about air masses at and below aircraft flight altitude, which is limited to, approximately 20 km for the M55 Geophysica and 15 km for HALO.
-For more detail on GLORIA, refer to e.g. Friedl-Vallon et al. (2014).
+It is a Michelson interferometer with a 2-D detector array, spectral coverage from 770 to $1400 \,\mathrm{cm}^{-1}$ and spectral sampling of up to 0.0625 cm-1 (Riese et al., 2014; Friedl-Vallon et al., 2014).
+It is carried aboard the Russian M55 Geophysica or German HALO research aircraft and is generally intended to look to the side of the aircraft, but can pivot horizontally so that the angle between aircraft heading and observation direction can be changed from 45 to 135°.
+The limb observation set-up naturally allows for high vertical resolution (up to approximately 200 m) and, with a proper trade-off between spectral resolution and measurement time, a high density of vertical profiles sampled along-track.
+The pivoting allows us to look at the same air mass from several points along the flight path and use tomography to improve resolution in the horizontal direction perpendicular to the flight path.
+The best results with tomographic retrievals are achieved, however, when the aircraft flies in a path close to circular (hexagonal flight paths are used in practice, so that the aircraft could fly straight most of the time) of around 400 km in diameter, and GLORIA observes the air masses in the middle from many directions (Ungermann et al., 2011).
+A horizontal resolution down to 25 km in both directions can be achieved in this way.
+As with any limb observer, GLO-RIA can only provide tangent point data about air masses at and below aircraft flight altitude, which is limited to approximately 20 km for the M55 Geophysica and 15 km for HALO.
+For more detail on GLORIA, refer to Friedl-Vallon et al. (2014), for example.

-The implementations of the algorithms described in the sections 2 and 3 were integrated into the Jülich Rapid Spectral Simulation Code Version 2 (JURASSIC2).
-The forward model of atmospheric radiance used in this code employs a forward model for atmospheric radiation based on radiances obtained from the emissivity growth approximation method (Weinreb

-20 and Neuendorffer (1973), Gordley and Russell (1981)) and the Curtis-Godson approximation (Curtis (1952), Godson (1953)).
-For more information about JURASSIC2, refer to Hoffmann et al. (2008); Ungermann et al. (2011); Ungermann (2013).
+The implementations of the algorithms described in the Sects.
+2 and 3 were integrated into the Jülich Rapid Spectral Simulation Code version 2 (JURASSIC2).
+The forward model of atmospheric radiance used in this code employs a forward model for atmospheric radiation based on radiances obtained from the emissivity growth approximation method (Weinreb and Neuendorffer, 1973; Gordley and Russell, 1981) and the Curtis-Godson approximation (Curtis, 1952; Godson, 1953).
+For more information about JURAS-SIC2, refer to Hoffmann et al. (2008); Ungermann et al. (2011); Ungermann (2013).
 The performance of the new algorithms, both in terms of output quality and computational cost, is evaluated in the rest of this section.

-4.2 Retrieval setup and test data
+4.2 Retrieval set-up and test data

-- 25 A hexagonal flight pattern intended for tomography was realised on 25th of January 2016, as part of flight 10 of the POL-STRACC measurement campaign.
-The flight path of the HALO research aircraft contained a regular hexagon with diameter (distance between the opposite vertices) of around 500 km over Iceland, which allowed for a high spacial resolution retrieval in the central part of the aforementioned hexagon (Figure 1).
+A hexagonal flight pattern intended for tomography was realised on 25 January 2016, as part of flight 10 of the POL-STRACC measurement campaign.
+The flight path of the HALO research aircraft contained a regular hexagon with a diameter (distance between the opposite vertices) of around 500 km over Iceland, which allowed for a high spatial resolution retrieval in the central part of the aforementioned hexagon (Fig. 1).
 The flight altitude throughout the hexagonal flight segment remained close to 14 km.
-For detailed information about this flight refer to Krisch et al. (2017). - 30 The test case used in this paper is based on the actual aircraft path, measurement locations, spectral lines used for retrieval and meteorological situation during this flight.
-Synthetic measurement data was used instead of real GLORIA observations: the forward model of JURASSIC2 was employed to simulate the observed radiances in the atmospheric state given by the ECWMF temperature and WACCM model data for trace gases, simulated instrument noise was subsequently added to those radiances.
+For detailed information about this flight refer to Krisch et al. (2017).